Effective Stabilized Self-Training on Few-Labeled Graph Data: Introduction

-Despite the great success of GCNs, under the extreme cases when very few labels are given (\eg only one labeled node per class), the shallow GCN architecture, typically with two layers \cite{kipf2016semi}, cannot effectively propagate the training labels over the input graph, leading to inferior performance.
-In particular, as shown in our experiments, on a benchmark dataset Cora with 1 labeled node per class, GCN is even less accurate than unsupervised methods, such as DGI \cite{velivckovic2018deep} and G2G \cite{bojchevski2018deep}.
-Recently, several latest studies try to improve accuracy by designing deeper GNNs, \eg DAGNN and APPNP \cite{liu2020towards,klicpera2018predict}, which also address the over-smoothing issue identified in \cite{xu2018representation,li2018deeper,chen2020measuring}.
-However, these deep GNNs are still not directly designed to tackle the scarcity of labeled data, especially when only very few labels are available.
+To mitigate the issue, semi-supervised node classification on graphs has attracted much attention \citep{liu2020towards,klicpera2018predict}.
+It leverages a small amount of labeled nodes as well as the unlabeled nodes in a graph to train an accurate classification model.
+There exists a collection of Graph Neural Networks (GNNs) for semi-supervised node classification \citep{liu2020towards,klicpera2018predict,kipf2016semi,hamilton2017inductive}.
+For instance, Graph convolution networks (GCNs) rely on a message passing scheme via graph convolution operations to aggregate the neighborhood information of a node to generate node representation, which can then be used in downstream classification tasks.
+Despite the great success of GCNs, under the extreme cases when very few labels are given (\eg only 1 labeled node per class), the shallow GCN architecture, typically with two layers, cannot effectively propagate the training labels over the input graph, leading to inferior performance as shown in the experiments (Tables \ref{tbl:exp Pubmed Corafull}, \ref{tbl:exp Cora Citeseer} and \ref{tbl:exp ogbn-arxiv}).
+Recently, several studies try to improve classification accuracy by designing deeper GNN architectures, \eg DAGNN \citep{liu2020towards}.
+However, deep GNNs are still not directly designed to tackle the scarcity of labeled data.

-On the other hand, there exist initial efforts to handle insufficient labeled data.
-Pseudo Labeling \cite{lee2013pseudo} assigns a pseudo label to each unlabeled node based on the node's highest probability to belong to a certain class (\ie confidence) during the training process of GCNs \cite{kipf2016semi}.
-Self-Training enlarges training set by adding top-$K$ high-confidence unlabeled nodes \cite{li2018deeper}.
-Although these methods can improve the performance, we conduct a thorough analysis with empirical insights in Section \ref{sec:analysis}, revealing that Pseudo Labeling and Self-Training are not adaptive and inflexible to the dynamic changes of confidence scores at different training iterations, and are not able to handle imbalanced labels on real-world skewed graph data.

-Facing the challenges of semi-supervised node classification on few-labeled graph data, we propose \ours, an effective framework that is readily applicable to both shallow and deep GNNs, \eg GCN and DAGNN, and significantly boosts classification accuracy.
-Figure \ref{fig:accIntroCora} shows a brief result of \ours applied over GCN and DAGNN, dubbed as \oursG and \oursD respectively, when varying the number of labeled nodes per class in \{1, 3, 5, 10, 20\} on Cora dataset.
-Observe that \oursG and \oursD are much more accurate than their respective base GNN models, demonstrating the effectiveness of \ours framework.
-Specifically, with only 1 labeled node per class, \oursG achieves $62.5\%$ accuracy while that of GCN is only $44.6\%$, and compared to DAGNN ($59.8\%$), \oursD improves accuracy to $66.4\%$.